Skip to content

 session log -> SessionEntry list -> command blocks -> selector -> filters -> clipboard

 The frontend layer is presentation and interaction.
-The Rust core performs the computation: parsing, capture, selection extraction, search, storage, and formatting.
-This keeps UI changes from leaking into the data model and makes command behavior easier to test.
+The Rust core performs the durable memory work: parsing, capture, selection extraction, search, storage, provider parsing, and formatting.
+This keeps UI changes from leaking into provider parsers and keeps provider changes from rewriting the whole CLI surface.